ALI-P48/KingKodePackages/KingKodePackages-GooglePackages/README.md

 # KingKodePackages: GooglePackages

 ## What Is This
-You can add the Google packages from web instead of donwloading local files with is recomended.
+You can add the Google packages from web instead of donwloading local files which is recomended.

 ## How to Install
 First, make sure you add the following in the main packages manifest.json file: